WalletScrutiny/WalletScrutinyCom/_android/com.yeschanger.com.md

 Access to the site's main features are restricted by their verification procedures.
 We contacted their support and [posted a screenshot of the conversation online](https://twitter.com/BitcoinWalletz/status/1646410702188613633).

-Initially, they claimed that the service has a Bitcoin Wallet.
-After a few more questions, they then reneged this position and [said](https://twitter.com/BitcoinWalletz/status/1646424060900024321) that the service "is not a Bitcoin wallet".
+We contacted support and they [said](https://twitter.com/BitcoinWalletz/status/1646424060900024321) that the service "is not a Bitcoin wallet".

-Anyway, nowhere did we see that the app provides a Bitcoin wallet for the user, in the conventional sense just like major cryptocurrency exchanges.

 ## Terms